If Russia invades Ukraine, the US threatens ‘high-impact’ sanctions.

 As fears of an escalation mount, Moscow retaliated on Wednesday, accusing Ukraine of massing tens of thousands of troops in the country’s east.

-The charges came as Ukrainian President Volodymyr Zelensky called for direct negotiations with Moscow over the raging crisis in his country’s east with Russian-backed separatists.
+“We will insist on creating precise agreements in our conversation with the US and its partners that would rule out any further NATO movements east and the deployment of military systems that threaten us near to Russian territory,” Putin said.

-“We must tell the truth: without direct discussions with Russia, we will not be able to end the war,” Zelensky stated during his annual presentation to parliament in Kiev.
+“We propose to begin real negotiations on this,” Putin said at a Kremlin ceremony where he received credentials from newly appointed diplomats.

-In a battle that began in 2014 between Ukraine and pro-Russian separatists who have carved out two “People’s Republics” in eastern Ukraine, more than 13,000 people have been slain.
+Ukrainian President Volodymyr Zelensky, for one, has called for direct negotiations with Moscow over the country’s long-running conflict with Russian-backed separatists in the east.